 High-quality bed sheets are expensive; therefore, you should take good care of them.
-To help you out, here are tips that you should follow to take care of your sheets:
+To help you out, here are tips how to take care of bed sheets.

 For the sheets to retain their nice look for a long time you should wash them regularly.
 You should avoid using bleach as it can easily damage the fabric.
 If you want to brighten the units you should use ¼ lemon juice instead of bleach.